macarthuror/parse-smtp-template/README.md

 <!-- GETTING STARTED -->
 ## Getting Started

-This is an example of how you may give instructions on setting up your project locally.
-To get a local copy up and running follow these simple example steps.
+This module is a very simple solution and because of that you can get it up and running in a few minutes.

 ### Installation